 Then SAT tool for measuring TIAS rate was applied.
 Firstly, SAT tool was applied in all countries as a pilot, providing input for measuring innovation level in companies.
 From the results in the database gathered through SAT tool, analyses of TIAS rate on the whole sample of participating companies in SEE area and afterwards on national level were prepared.
 Finally recommendations for improvement of innovation policies were drafted.

 Firstly, analyses of the current innovation policies in each participating country in relation to estimated TIAS rate were defined, enabling project partners to identify policy gaps.
 Based on this, policy recommendations for improvement of existing innovation policies at the governance level were prepared for the country and South East Europe (SEE) level, with the aim to improve national TIAS rate identified.
 FINNO Committee was established at the project start to ensure sustainable cooperation and fostering innovation in SEE region.
 In final stage Action plan for its functioning was developed, mechanism was promoted at 11 national workshops for stakeholders and at the final conference.
 Project implementation was supported by common management and communication activities.

 The effort for improving innovation performance is a common priority of governments in SEE countries, but the level of supporting environment is at different stages and is depending on many factors.
-On the basis of the analysis of existing conditions and environments in participating countries it can be noticed that some countries (Austria, Italy, Greece) already developed useful solutions, some started launching different instruments a few years ago, while others are yet establishing organisations in charge.
-Besides, no comparable data for all SEE countries is available that could enable benchmark of countries’ innovation performance.
-This is the rationale behind approaching the problem together and finding common solutions.
+On the basis of the analysis of existing conditions and environments in participating countries it can be noticed that some countries (Austria, Italy, Greece) already developed useful solutions, some started launching different instruments a few years ago, while others are still establishing organisations in charge.
+Besides, no comparable data for all SEE countries was available that could enable benchmark of countries’ innovation performance.
+This was the rationale behind approaching the problem together and finding common solutions.